MaciejSantkiewicz/Idle_game_concept_python3/README.md

 ---
 Blacksmith:

--can upgrade current tool used by miners
+-can update current tool used by miners

 ---
 Miner Shop: